Skip to Content

 The Titanic’s swimming pool was filled with heated saltwater.

-Most modern cruise ship swimming pools are also filled with saltwater but modern swimming pool water on cruise ships also includes chemicals such as chlorine.
+Most modern cruise ship swimming pools are also filled with saltwater, but modern swimming pool water on cruise ships also includes chemicals such as chlorine.

 To learn more about how the Titanic compared to modern cruise ships, check out this post:

 The larger newer cruise ships being built at present often include freshwater swimming pools, however, saltwater is still the most common.
-It isn’t uncommon to have cruise ships were some pools and freshwater and some saltwater.

-To learn more about this, including why freshwater is sometimes preferred, check out this post: Which Cruise Ship Pools are Saltwater? – Cruise Line Guide
+To learn more about this, including why freshwater is sometimes preferred, check out this post:

-Did Titanic’s Sister Ship Olympic Have a Swimming Pool?
+Did Titanic’s Sister Ship, Olympic, Have a Swimming Pool?

-Below is a photo of her swimming pool where you can better see the changing rooms on the side.
-The only noticeable difference between the swimming pool of the Titanic and the Olympic is the positioning of the clock.
+The only noticeable difference between the swimming pool of the Titanic and the Olympic was the positioning of the clock.

 Olympic Swimming Pool Colourized